Updated October 31, 2023

 - Capital Leases

-The classification of a lease into operating or capital lease is based on accounting treatment.
-Following are conditions under which a lease agreement is treated as a capital lease:
+The classification of a lease into an operating or capital lease is based on the accounting treatment.
+The following conditions determine when a lease agreement is treated as a capital lease:

-- Duration of the lease agreement and the effective useful life of the asset being leased out are almost the same
+- The duration of the lease agreement and the effective useful life of the asset being leased out are almost the same.

-- At the expiration of the agreement, there is an option to purchase the asset.
+- At the agreement’s expiration, there is an option to purchase the asset.

 There are no such requirements or constraints for operating leases.
-The lease payments can simply be recorded as expenses for accounting purposes.
+For accounting purposes, you can record lease payments as expenses.

-Let us continue with the above example of student and try to understand it.
+Like a lease, renting is a contract binding two parties obligatory to each other per the terms mentioned.
+Let us continue with the above example of a student and try to understand it.

-Let’s assume that after getting into a lease agreement for the house, he needed a powerful desktop with specific requirements to do assignments.
+After getting into a lease agreement for the house, let’s assume he needed a powerful desktop with specific requirements to do assignments.
 Instead of having the desktop for a long duration, he needs it only for 3 weeks.
-To meet this requirement, he will opt to rent it out from someone for the smaller duration.
+He will rent it from someone for a smaller duration to meet this requirement.
 This is the process of “renting”.
 He will get into a “rent agreement” with the supplier of the desktop for the required duration.

-- The defining characteristic of a rental agreement is that the user of the asset is not responsible for the maintenance of it.
-It is the responsibility of the person who rents it to ensure it is in usable condition.
+- The defining characteristic of a rental agreement is that the asset user is not responsible for the maintenance of it.
+The person who rents it is responsible for ensuring it is usable.

-- Rental agreements are better suited for assets which are to be used only on a temporary basis.
+- Rental agreements are better suited for assets to be used only temporarily.
 In our case, the student needs the desktop only for a few weeks.
-So he would prefer renting it out rather than going to a lease agreement, which is for a longer duration.
+So, he would prefer renting it out rather than going to a lease agreement for a longer duration.

-- Renting duration typically covers a shorter time period, usually a maximum of 1 year.
-Like lease agreement, rent agreement also has the option to extend the contract after the term ends.
+- Renting typically covers a shorter period, usually a maximum of 1 year.
+Like a lease agreement, a rent agreement can extend the contract after the term ends.

-In general, rent agreements are usually far more relaxed with respect to terms and conditions
+In general, rent agreements are usually far more relaxed concerning terms and conditions.

 For accounting purposes, rental costs are always recorded as an expense on the income statement of the companies.